-The second contribution to this series of blogs comes from Kathy Kenmuir, Professional Nurse Adviser for Primary Care, Scottish Government.
-Kathy has huge experience in primary care and a particular expertise in public health.
+Kathy Kenmuir, Professional Nurse Adviser for Primary Care, Scottish Government, has significant experience in primary care and a particular expertise in public health.
 She writes here as a QNIS Fellow, and her views are her own.
-Kathy is focussing on policy action number six which states:

 We are working in an environment where clinical acumen has kudos, and we have created structures, resources and care around people with ill health needs to the detriment of prevention and proactive intervention.
 Nursing has always and will always respond to need, it will add value and it will respect the system which, in this current environment, is driven by ill health.